Can I reduce my Council Tax?

 - Persons in detention (except those in prison for non-payment of council tax or a fine)

 Generally, you don't have to pay council tax on the classes of property listed in the two sections that follow because they are exempt.
 Some classes do have time limits though.
-After the exemption runs out, you may be able to get a 50% discount.
 If you get an exemption and your circumstances change and you are no longer be entitled to your exemption you must let us know straight away - or you may have to pay a penalty.

 Classes of exempt empty property

 - Class B - Property is unoccupied and owned by a charity.
 The exemption can be up 6 months per property.

 - Class D - The property is unoccupied because the liable person for Council Tax is in prison (except for non-payment of Council Tax or fines).
 The exemption will continue until the prisoner is released or the property is sold, let or reoccupied.

 - Class E - Property is now vacant because the liable person for Council Tax is now living in a hospital, residential care home or nursing home.
 The property can still be furnished and the exemption will continue until such time as the property is sold, let or becomes reoccupied.